High School Early Acceptance

 About Us

-The St. Cloud State University Department of Nursing Science believes nursing is a professional discipline grounded in the knowledge of the sciences, arts, and humanities, with professional values and ethics at its core.
+Nursing is a professional discipline grounded in the knowledge of the sciences, arts, and humanities, with professional values and ethics at its core.
 Founded in 2000 as the Nursing Sciences Initiative, the program has grown to include admission in both fall and spring semesters along with an RN to BSN program.
 Graduates’ NCLEX-RN passing rates are consistently above the national average and are at the top in the State of Minnesota.
 Programs are approved by the Minnesota Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE).

 About High School Early Acceptance

-High School Early Acceptance is a unique program that guarantees participants will be admitted to the Department of Nursing Science.
+High School Early Acceptance is a unique program that guarantees participants will be admitted to the Nursing at St. Cloud State.
 Students begin their studies receiving guidance from the Nursing Student Services Coordinator, and then complete their sophomore (second semester) through senior years of college in the Nursing Major.
 Students who indicate an interest in nursing on their freshman admission applications are automatically considered for selection to this program.
 Additional details about selection and eligibility are included below.

 How Can I Be Considered for High School Early Acceptance?